mohsinalimat/LocationTracking/LocationTracking/Pods/RappleProgressHUD/README.md

 RappleActivityIndicatorView.stopAnimation(completionIndicator: .success, completionLabel: "Completed.", completionTimeout: 1.0)
 ```

-We can use any of the following RappleCompletion enum values as the indicator
+You can use any of the following RappleCompletion enum values as the indicator
 - `none`             Stop and hide animation with out completion indicator
 - `success`          ✓ symbol
 - `failed`           ✕ symbol